mratsim/blocksmith/rewinder.md

   ##   and which
   ## - Retrieving Eth1Data
   ## - Produce the BeaconBlock
-  ## - Send the unsigned block to the KeySigning process
+  ## - Send the unsigned block to the SecretKeyService process
   ## - Retrieve the newly signed block and
   ##   its slashing protectionstatus
   ## - Add it to the HotDB